jgigault/HOWTO-quadruply-linked-list/README_STEP2.md

 THE_LOOP
 {
-	// The loop fro; step 1 reads the file one byte at a time and puts it into buf[0]
+	// The loop from step #1 reads the file one byte at a time and puts it into buf[0]

 	if (buf[0] == '\n')
 	{